 Granny’s Texas Sheet Cake Recipe

-This Texas Sheet Cake is a family tradition; we grew up eating it, and my kids are growing up devouring it.
+This Texas Sheet Cake is a family tradition; my brother’s and I grew up eating it, and my kids are growing up devouring it.
 I’ve had many Texas Sheet Cakes a.k.a Texas Chocolate Cakes a.k.a Chocolate Sheet cakes, as everyone in the South as their own version of it; and I can say that THIS one is everyone’s favorite 🙂

 I’m here to say, that hands down, this is the best Texas Sheet Cake Recipe that I’ve ever eaten and everyone that we make it for falls instantly in love with it.

 It’s quite addictive, you can’t eat just one bite, trust me… you keep going back for more.

 Granny’s recipe called for Oleo; which equals margarine, feel free to use that, but I prefer butter!
 Because Butter is > ….